kumuda2388/Driveway-Project/readme.md

-Note: We have attached ER diagram file in our submission and we have even added the screenshot of it in our pdf shared above.

 The base URL / start point of the project website: http://localhost/Driveway_Project/frontend/index.html

 All the backend files are present under backend folder of the project and front end files are present in frontend folder of the project.